PotashCorp Playland at Kinsmen Park

 This delightful attraction at the heart of Saskatoon is possible thanks to the generous support from PotashCorp, Canpotex and Canadian Pacific.

 Parking is available at the PotashCorp Playland at Kinsmen Park Parking Lot, the Mendel site, and north of the YWCA (off Kinsmen Avenue).

 Curious about what is going on behind the construction fencing?
 Get a sneak peek into the very exciting behind-the-scenes work going on to rejuvenate the park.

 Milestones & Moments

-- Summer 2015: Phase One of Kinsmen Park will be opening.
+- August 2015: Phase One of Kinsmen Park opened.

 - Summer 2014: Groundwork for the Canpotex Train began in April and will continue throughout the summer.
 The train is currently being constructed at Arizona Railroad Depot in Phoenix, Arizona, and is scheduled for delivery in early 2015.

 - June 25, 2014 - Canpotex and Canadian Pacific (CP)announced funding for the new Canpotex Train.